AnthonyBloomer/nrscrapy/README.md

 # nrscrapy

 The New Relic Python agent does not support the Scrapy web scraping framework.
-This project shows a trivial example of how you can monitor your Scrapy application making use of the [Python Agent API](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api).
+This project shows a trivial example of how you can monitor your Scrapy application with New Relic by making use of the [Python Agent API](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api).
 Consider the following example Spider:

 ``` python
 import scrapy